jkeowen/FitnessTracker/roadMap.md

     X Make more seed data
     -Make server functions
         -Go for some easy early wins!:
-            X Get activities
+            X Get activities and single
-            -Get personal records all and by user
-            -Get exercise types and single type
+            X Get personal records all and by user -Get exercise types and single type
         -Do slightly harder functions:
             -Get users, current user, other(add activities to them)